cs50/extension-uninstaller.vsix/README.md

 # Extension Uninstaller

-Uninstall extensions by their extension identifiers in `settings.json`:
+Uninstall extensions by their extension identifiers defined in `settings.json`:

 ```
 {